jsam/fuseline/docs/usage.md

 ## Parallel Execution

-Run independent branches in parallel using `ProcessEngine`.
+Run independent branches in parallel using an execution engine such as `ProcessEngine`.

 ```python
 from fuseline import ProcessEngine